grpc/proposal/A21-service-config-error-handling.md

 ## Abstract

-This document proposes a methodology to handle errors in a resolved service config.
+This document proposes a methodology to handle errors in service config obtained from a resolver.

 ## Background